Zero Waste Cleaning: 6 Brands For Sustainable Sparkle

 However, once your traditional rags, sponges, and scrubbers start to look a little like they’re doing more harm than good, then you can upgrade to zero waste cleaning accessories with a better end-of-life outcome (namely compostability!).

 Here are a few cleaning pantry essentials:

 Brushes and Scrubbers:

-Most of these bear compostable tampico fiber bristles and beachwood handles.
-They design them to have replaceable heads so you can make the handle last much longer.
+Most of these bear compostable plant fiber bristles and wood handles.
+They design them to have replaceable heads so you can make the handle last longer.

 You’ll probably need something to wipe up spills with or use with your all purpose cleaning spray.
 If you don’t have any old t-shirts or rags on hand, take a look at Earth Hero’s selection of UNPAPER® Towels, organic cotton dish cloths, and sisal washcloths.